Drifter-Supremo/mindful-inkwell-journal/memory-bank/techContext.md

 - `src/config.ts` loads credentials from environment variables.
 - `src/saveEntry.ts` abstracts Firestore writes for journal entries.
 - `src/getEntries.ts` abstracts Firestore reads for fetching journal entries.
 - `EntriesList.tsx`, `NewEntryModal.tsx`, and `NewEntry.tsx` are integrated with Firestore for real data, always scoped to the authenticated user's `uid`.
+Voice entries are now transcribed in real time using OpenAI and saved as text entries.
 - Hosted initially on GitHub Pages; Vercel planned for future deployment.

 ## Technical Constraints